phetsims/phet-info/postmortem_process.md

   * [HTML5 Sim Design Elements] (https://docs.google.com/document/d/1SWgrtr1ZUrylYspOP57wo1SVVlYn8mjQNNR-XdmMa6Y/edit#heading=h.efdoz189j1ov)

 - [ ]  **7.
 Sim checklist**
 - Review the "Sim checklist" (under development).
-Will be a "living" issue for each sim reposiory
+Will be a "living" issue for each sim repository

 - [ ]  **8.
 Action items**
 - Note important items in the postmortem github issue, and create issues for any tasks the require action (such as updating documents, leftover "todo's", etc.